 A Template Built Around Your Actual GLP-1 Week

 A weekly injection sounds simple until you try to remember what you did four Sundays ago.
 Was that the 0.5 mg dose or the 1 mg step up?
-Did you use the right thigh or the abdomen?
+Right thigh or abdomen?
 Was the nausea on day two or day four?
 By week eight of titration, the answers blur.
-This GLP-1 injection tracker template is designed to help you do exactly that.
+This template gives you one row per shot so you stop reconstructing the last six weeks from memory in a 15 minute appointment.

 Memory fails on GLP-1 therapy because the drug effects stretch across a full seven-day window.
 Gastrointestinal side effects often peak 24 to 72 hours after the shot, and appetite changes can keep shifting all week.
 If you are on semaglutide or tirzepatide, the titration schedule adds another layer of moving parts.
 A paper or digital log is how you stop guessing.

-This template is designed for the first 12 weeks, which is when most of the titration happens and when side effects are most likely to change what you do next.
+The template covers the first 12 weeks, which is where most of the titration happens and where side effects are most likely to change what comes next.
 Print it, fill in one row per injection, and bring it to every follow up.

 Key Takeaways